Ihtishammehmood/SQL-server/Query in sql.md

 An SQL query is a statement built by putting together various SQL commands.
 These SQL commands together perform a specific task to access, manage, modify, update, control, and organize your data stored in a database and managed via a DBMS
-In this project severael SQL queries has been initiated to retrieve tha data from the data database  which is creating on a [Dataset](https://www.kaggle.com/datasets/guillemservera/forbes-billionaires-1997-2023)
+In this project several SQL queries has been initiated to retrieve tha data from the data database  which is creating on a [Dataset](https://www.kaggle.com/datasets/guillemservera/forbes-billionaires-1997-2023)

 > [See data visualization here](https://public.tableau.com/app/profile/ihtisham.mehmood/viz/Forbes-billionaires1997-2023/Story1)

 ## Detecting outliers with(IQR)

-IQR is  one of the common and effective tecniques to identify the outlier and to cap and remove the outlier so to reduce the skewness of data.
-Outliers deeply effect the overall population when mean is takken
+IQR is  one of the common and effective techniques to identify the outlier and to cap and remove the outlier so to reduce the skewness of data.
+Outliers deeply effect the overall population when mean is taken

 ``````sql
 select